-Site Name Area (ha) Qualifying Features Conservation objectives (only available for SACs & SPAs) Key vulnerabilities / factors affecting site integrity totanus tetanus. the adjacent Bla ckwater and (are coastal flo Crouch Estuaries.
-The saltmarsh is the largera.
-It is of importance for wintering popula jest continuous example of its type in Essex.
-For shes at the eastern end of the Dengie peninsula, between reshore, saltmarsh and beaches support an outstanding and waders.
-The formation of cockleshell spits and Dengie (Mid- Essex Coast Phase 1) SPA 3127.23 This site qualifies under Article 4.1 of the Directive (79/409/EEC) by supporting populations of European importance of the following species listed on Annex I of the Directive: Over winter - Bar-tailed Godwit Limosa lapponica; Hen Harrier Circus cyaneus.
+Site Name Area (ha) Qualifying Features Conservation objectives (only available for SACs & SPAs) Key vulnerabilities / factors affecting site integrity beaches is of ge omorphologic al interest.
+Dengie (Mid- Essex Coast Phase 1) SPA 3127.23 This site qualifies under Article 4.1 of the Directive (79/409/EEC) by supporting populations of European importance of the following species listed on Annex I of the Directive: Over winter - Bar-tailed Godwit Limosa lapponica ; Hen Harrier Circus cyaneus .
 This site also qualifies under Article 4.2 of the Directive (79/409/EEC) by supporting populations of European importance of the following migratory species: Over winter - Grey Plover Pluvialis squatarola Knot Calidris canutus Assemblage qualification: A wetland of international importance.
 The area qualifies under Article 4.2 of the Directive (79/409/EEC) by regularly supporting at least 20,000 waterfowl.
-Over winter, the area regularly supports 31,452 individual waterfowl (5 year peak mean 1991/2 - 1995/6) Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring: The extent and distribution of the habitats of the qualifying features.
+Over winter, the area regularly supports 31,452 individual waterfowl (5 year peak mean 1991/2 - 1995/6) including: Black-tailed Godwit Limosa limosa islandica Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring: The extent and distribution of the habitats of the qualifying features.
 The structure and function of the habitats of the qualifying features.
 The supporting processes on which the habitats of the qualifying features rely.
 The population of each of the qualifying features.
 The distribution of the qualifying features within the site.
 Similar to Colne Estuary SPA (above).